-4. Discussion
+Discussion

-The current investigation demonstrates that CBL and aerobic exercise, separately or together, promote motor function in 6-OHDA-lesioned rats, as indicated by reduced muscular rigidity and rotational movements.
-These behavioral changes are accompanied by decreased brain lipid peroxidation, enhanced GPx enzyme activity, and reduced α -syn protein expression.
-Besides, CBL and EXE, alone or in combination, protect the SNpc neurons in the PD animals.
+The current investigation demonstrated that CBL and aerobic exercise, either separately or together, promoted motor function in 6-OHDA-lesioned rats, as indicated by reduced muscular rigidity and rotational movements.
+These behavioral changes were accompanied by decreased brain lipid peroxidation and enhanced GPx enzyme activity, as well as decreased α -syn protein expression.
+Besides, CBL and EXE, alone or in combination, protected the SNpc neurons in the PD animals.

-Injection of 6-OHDA into different nigrostriatal pathways results in asymmetric motor behaviors that may indicate the lesion's quality and the injury's severity (Deumens et al., 2002).
+Injection of 6-OHDA into different nigrostriatal pathway results in asymmetric motor behaviors that may indicate the quality of the lesion and the severity of the injury (Deumens, Blokland, & Prickaerts, 2002).
 Noor et al. showed that bilateral 6-OHDA injection into SN significantly reduced midbrain and striatal dopamine, increased MDA and nitric oxide, and decreased glutathione levels (Noor et al., 2016).
 Likewise, the findings of this study demonstrated that 6-OHDA caused muscular rigidity and heightened contralateral spins towards the lesioned side in PD rats.
-These behavioral changes were accompanied by increased brain lipid peroxidation and decreased GPx activity.
+These behavioral changes were accompanied by an increased brain lipid peroxidation and decreased GPx activity.

 However, CBL treatment and EXE markedly improved these motor impairments.
-Of note is that combining CBL and moderate-intensity exercise (PD+CBL+EXE group) was more effective than single therapy and even levodopa administration.
-In line with our findings, a single treatment with CBL at the dose of 2.5 mL/kg for 21 has been shown to reduce MDA levels and increase glutathione levels in the midbrain and striatum of 6-OHDA-lesioned rats (Noor et al., 2016).
-Another study reports that intravenous injection of CBL (3 mL/kg) or encapsulated CBL for 5 days increases latency to fall in the rotarod test along with an increase in dopamine and its metabolites in the SNpc of MPTP-induced PD mice model (Ozkizilcik et al., 2019).
+Of note, the combination of CBL and moderate-intensity exercise (PD+CBL+EXE group) was more effective than single therapy and even than Levodopa administration.
+In line with our findings, single therapy with CBL at the dose of 2.5 ml/kg for 21 has been shown to reduce MDA levels and increase glutathione levels in the midbrain and striatum of 6-OHDA-lesioned rats (Noor et al., 2016).
+Another study reported that intravenous injection of CBL (3 ml/kg) or encapsulated CBL for 5 days increased latency to fall in the rotarod test along with an increase in dopamine and its metabolites in the SNpc of MPTP-induced PD mice model (Ozkizilcik et al., 2019).

-Likewise, several preclinical and clinical studies have proven the beneficial effects of physical training on motor dysfunction in PD (Bhalsing et al., 2018; Lauzé et al., 2016; Svensson et al., 2015).
-Nadeau et al. found that chronic treadmill training (24 weeks) improved walking speed and endurance in PD participants (Nadeau et al., 2014).
-Chuang et al. also demonstrated that 4 weeks of treadmill training improved gait performance and decreased methamphetamine-induced rotational behaviors in 6-OHDA-lesioned rats by protecting DAergic neurons of the SN against oxidative stress damage (Chuang et al., 2010).
-Another study showed that treadmill training for 14 days diminished apomorphine-induced rotation and decreased the number of falls in the rotarod test (Costa et al., 2017).
+Likewise, several preclinical and clinical studies have proven the beneficial effects of physical training on motor dysfunction in PD (Bhalsing, Abbas, & Tan, 2018; Lauzé, Daneault, & Duval, 2016; Svensson, Lexell, & Deierborg, 2015).
+Nadeau et al. found that chronic treadmill training (24 weeks) improved walking speed and endurance in PD participants (Nadeau, Pourcher, & Corbeil, 2014).
+Chuang et al. also demonstrated that 4 weeks treadmill training improved gait performance and decreased methamphetamine-induced rotational behaviors in 6-OHDA-lesioned rats by protecting DAergic neurons of the SN against oxidative stress damage (Chuang et al., 2010).
+Another study showed that treadmill training for 14 days diminished apomorphine-induced rotation and decreased the number of fall in the rotarod test (Costa et al., 2017).

-Evidence proves that excessive ROS generation is linked to the suppression of enzymatic antioxidant defenses, which may result in disruptions in cell architecture and metabolic activity, and, consequently, neuronal degradation (Blum et al., 2001; Ji et al., 1988).
-6-OHDA injection into SNpc mimics PD symptoms by extensive degeneration of DAergic neurons mainly through overproduction of free radicals and disruption of the mitochondrial electron transfer chain (Goncalves et al., 2020; Mazzio et al., 2004; Yin et al., 2011).
-The impact of antioxidants on preventing or mitigating damage induced by free radicals in PD has been examined (Peerapatdit et al. 2006).
-Our investigation demonstrates that 6-OHDA injection into the SN resulted in a substantial rise of brain MDA levels, accompanied by a drop in TAC levels and GPx activity, indicating the emergence of oxidative stress and a compromise of the antioxidant defense system.
+Evidence proves that excessive ROS generation is linked to the suppression of enzymatic antioxidant defenses, which may result in disruptions in cell architecture and metabolic activity, and consequently, neuronal degradation (Blum et al., 2001; Ji, Stratman, & Lardy, 1988).
+6-OHDA injection into SNpc mimics PD symptoms by extensive degeneration of DAergie neurons mainly through overproduction of free radicals and disruption of mitochondrial electron transfer chain (C. Gonçalves et al., 2020; Mazzio, Reams, & Soliman, 2004; Yin, Geng, & Zhu, 2011).
+The impact of antioxidants on the prevention or mitigation of damage induced by free radicals in PD has been examined (Peerapatdit, Patchanans, Likidlilid, Poldee, & Sriratanasathavorn, 2006).
+Our investigation demonstrated that 6-OHDA injection into the SN resulted in a substantial raise of brain MDA levels, accompanied by a drop in TAC levels and GPx activity, indicating the emergence of oxidative stress and a compromise of the antioxidant defense system.